arbabhussain7/Arbab-Hussain/README.md

-Sure, here is a revised version of your GitHub intro:

----

 👋 Hi, I’m Arbab Hussain, a graduate in Computer Science from Hamdard University Islamabad.

 💼 I am currently working as an Intern at Moveit.